dogsheep/twitter-to-sqlite/README.md

         --attach=foo:attendees.db \
         --sql="select Twitter from foo.attendees"

+## Capturing tweets in real-time with track and follow

+This functionality is **experimental**.
+Please [file bug reports](https://github.com/dogsheep/twitter-to-sqlite/issues) if you find any!

+Twitter provides a real-time API which can be used to subscribe to tweets as they happen. `twitter-to-sqlite` can use this API to continually update a SQLite database with tweets matching certain keywords, or referencing specific users.

+### track

+To track keywords, use the `track` command:

+    $ twitter-to-sqlite track tweets.db kakapo

+This command will continue to run until you hit Ctrl+C. It will capture any tweets mentioning the keyword [kakap](https://en.wikipedia.org/wiki/Kakapo) and store them in the `tweets.db` database file.

+You can pass multiple keywords as a space separated list.
+This will capture tweets matching either of those keywords.

+    $ twitter-to-sqlite track tweets.db kakapo raccoon

+You can enclose phrases in quotes to search for tweets matching both of those keywords:

+    $ twitter-to-sqlite track tweets.db 'trash panda'

+See [the Twitter track documentation](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters#track) for advanced tips on using this command.

+Add the `--verbose` option to see matching tweets (in their verbose JSON form) displayed to the terminal as they are captured:

+    $ twitter-to-sqlite track tweets.db raccoon --verbose

+### follow

+The `follow` command will capture all tweets that are relevant to one or more specific Twitter users.

+    $ twitter-to-sqlite follow tweets.db nytimes

+This includes tweets by those users, tweets that reply to or quote those users and retweets by that user.
+See [the Twitter follow documentation](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters#follow) for full details.

+This command accepts one or more screen names.

+You can feed it numeric Twitter user IDs instead of screen names by using the `--ids` flag.

+The command also supports the `--sql` and `--attach` options, and the `--verbose` option for displaying tweets as they are captured.

+Here's how to start following tweets from every user ID currently represented as being followed in the `following` table (populated using the `friends-ids` command):

+    $ twitter-to-sqlite follow tweets.db \
+        --sql="select distinct followed_id from following" \
+        --ids

 ## Design notes

 * Tweet IDs are stored as integers, to afford sorting by ID in a sensible way